 How to Set Up Traffic Protection and Filtering: Sensors, Lists, and Advanced Rules

-Once the service is activated, it will appear on the main page of your account as well as under the My Services section.
-To begin configuring it, just click on the service name, and you’ll be directed to the settings panel.
+Once the service is activated, it will appear on your account’s main page and in the My Services section.
+To start configuring it, simply click the service name to open the settings panel.

-In the settings, locate the object you wish to configure and click on its row, where you’ll see a small graph thumbnail.
+In the settings, find the object you want to configure and click its row, which displays a small graph thumbnail.

 On the page that opens, you can configure the parameters: